 On November 19, 1990, the Mukilteo City Council established a Mukilteo Historic Preservation Commission that set forth procedures for the identification, evaluation, designation and preservation of historic places in the City for future generations.
-This Commission has been inactive for several years, and the City would like to reactivate it again.

 Role of the Historic Preservation Commission